ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

     ![ARM Account registration page](./images/account-info.png)

-6. Hit `Create` and you should be able to login into your ARM account. -->
+6. Hit `Create` and you should be able to login into your ARM account.
+   1. In some cases, you may have to wait for ARM to verify your account for export laws.
+This normally does not take long, but can take up to five days.
+   2. You do not need this ARM account for the lab machines, only for your personal machine.
+If it takes a while to verify, use the lab machines in the meantime.

 ## ARM Development Studio IDE installation